 You need to compile each driver source file and link the resulting object files into a driver module.
-The Solaris OS is compatible with both the Sun Studio C compiler and the GNU C compiler from the Free Software Foundation, Inc. The examples in this section use the Sun Studio C compiler unless otherwise noted.
-For information on the Sun Studio C compiler, see the Sun Studio 12: C User's Guide and the Sun Studio Documentation on the Sun Developer Network web site.
+The OS is compatible with both the Oracle Solaris Studio C compiler and the GNU C compiler from the Free Software Foundation, Inc. The examples in this section use the Oracle Solaris Studio C compiler unless otherwise noted.
+For information on the Sun Studio C compiler, see the Sun Studio 12: C User's Guide and the Sun Studio Documentation.
 For more information on compile and link options, see the Sun Studio Man Pages.
 The GNU C compiler is supplied in the /usr/sfw directory.
 For information on the GNU C compiler, see http://gcc.gnu.org/ or check the man pages in /usr/sfw/man.